arjunperi/NBA-Player-Performance-And-Twitter-Sentiment-Analyzer/README.md

 - The process of analyzing Tweets is complex.
 I need to fetch the Tweets, and then send each one through the Watson API.
 This means calling the Watson API many times, resulting in a latency that can be viewed on the frontend.
 I made sure to allow for other frontend interaction while the analyses are loading, but I would have liked to find a better solution and reduce this latency.
     - When refreshing the sentiment analysis for a given player card, often times the score will change significantly.
 This is in part due to an influx of new tweets, but if I were able to send all 100 of the allowed most recent Tweets through the Watson API (if not for the huge wait time this would cause), I think the analyses would be more consistent and telling.
-- Right now, there is an odd CORS error that sometimes appears when running the sentiment analysis.
-I'm not sure why this is as it only happens sometimes.
-Everything else works fine, and this error never occurs when running locally.
-I've tried debugging this for a while and haven't found a consistent solution.
-If this occurs when using the page, please refresh the page and try again.

-### Impressions
-- Overall, this project had many many peices and definitely took a great deal of time, but it was very satisfying to create a real website that is both deployed and using database services.